My Ghetto Report Card

 My Ghetto Report Card is the ninth studio album by American rapper E-40.
-It was released on March 14, 2006, by BME Recordings, Sick Wid It Records and Warner Bros.
-Records.
-My Ghetto Report Card was supported by two singles: "Tell Me When to Go" featuring Keak Da Sneak, and "U and Dat" featuring T-Pain and Kandi Girl.
+It was released on March 14, 2006, by E-40's Sick Wid It Records, Lil Jon's BME Recordings and Reprise Records.
+The album was supported by two singles: "Tell Me When to Go" featuring Keak Da Sneak, and "U and Dat" featuring T-Pain and Kandi Girl.

 Background

 E-40, a rapper born in Vallejo, California, released eight solo albums prior to My Ghetto Report Card dating back to 1993.
 In the early 1990s, he was part of the Vallejo rap group The Click.
 Thanks to regional popularity of his independently released single "Captain Save a Hoe", E-40 got his first major label signing with Jive Records in 1994.
 By the late 1990s and early 2000s, E-40 began doing guest features on Southern rappers' albums, such as MP da Last Don by Master P, My Homies by Scarface, and Kings of Crunk by Lil Jon and the East Side Boyz.